Riyu44/NCBS-Workshop/README.md

 spatial_data <- FindClusters(spatial_data, resolution = 0.8)
 spatial_data <- RunUMAP(spatial_data, dims = 1:30)
 ```

+The ```ElbowPlot``` function in Seurat is used to help you decide how many principal components (PCs) to use for further analysis after performing PCA.
+It creates a plot showing the amount of variance explained by each principal component.

 - **Understanding code** - These lines construct a shared nearest neighbor graph (FindNeighbors) using the top 30 PCs and identify clusters within the data (FindClusters) with a resolution parameter set to 0.8.
 This step groups cells into clusters based on their gene expression profiles, enabling the identification of distinct cell populations.

 #### Visualization